thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/base/ExperimentalInternetComputer.md

 let performanceCounter : (counter : Nat32) -> (value : Nat64)
 ```

-Returns the current value of IC _performance counter_ `counter`.
+Returns the current value of BIG _performance counter_ `counter`.

-* Counter `0` is the _current execution instruction counter_, counting instructions only since the beginning of the current IC message.
+* Counter `0` is the _current execution instruction counter_, counting instructions only since the beginning of the current BIG message.
   This counter is reset to value `0` on shared function entry and every `await`.
   It is therefore only suitable for measuring the cost of synchronous code.

 * Counter `1` is the _call context instruction counter_  for the current shared function call.
-  For replicated message executing, this excludes the cost of nested IC calls (even to the current canister).
+  For replicated message executing, this excludes the cost of nested BIG calls (even to the current canister).
   For non-replicated messages, such as composite queries, it includes the cost of nested calls.
   The current value of this counter is preserved across `awaits` (unlike counter `0`).